3nigm4/99BottlesCsharp/README.md

 # 99BottlesCsharp [unsolved]
 The "99 Bottles of Beer" kata with working unit tests, but without solution.
-This is adapted from the code found int:
+This is adapted from the code found in:

-[99 Bottles of OOP](https://www.sandimetz.com/99bottles/), please support the self-publishing authors by buying a copy of this wonderful book.
+[99 Bottles of OOP](https://www.sandimetz.com/99bottles/) by Sandi Metz and Katrina Owen, please support the self-publishing authors by buying a copy of this wonderful book.

 ## Project Setup